MicrosoftDocs/power-platform/power-platform/developer/unified-experience/finance-operations-install-config-tools.md

 ## Summary

 Congratulations!
 You’re now ready to build, deploy, debug, and test your X++ modules working with the Power Platform online development environment.
-Explore the possibilities with the power of Dynamics 365 finance and operations integrated with Power Platform.
+Explore the possibilities with the power of finance and operations integrated with Power Platform.

 ## Next steps